 Dental anxiety, dental fear or dental phobia should not prevent you from getting the treatment that you need.

 The first step is to make an appointment for a consultation.
-Not only will Dr. Gallez and Dr. Poulos assess your dental need, they will also discuss with you the different sedation modalities available that fit your need and your medical status.
+Not only will Dr. Gallez, Dr. Nguyen and Dr. Poulos assess your dental need, they will also discuss with you the different sedation modalities available that fit your need and your medical status.

 - Nitrous Oxide sedation (laughing gas): You breathe a mixture of Nitrous Oxide and Oxygen through a nasal hood during the procedure.